 Futures

 I built this program to handle only what I needed for multicians.org.
 Many more improvements could be made.
-For example, one could add another data element to the "data" rows to specify a URL to open if a user clicks on an event.
+For example, one could add another data element to the "data" rows to specify a URL to open if a visitor clicks on an event.
 For timelines covering shorter periods, one might want to use a unit of months or weeks.
 I didn't need any of these features, so I didn't code them.

 Open Source